 Well, I saw some decks that had been painted – but were missing paint in large swaths across the deck.
 Rule #1 with this stuff is to apply liberally.
 Oops.

-Another deck I saw did great on the deck; but they forgot to apply the 4X to large portions of the deck railing.
+Another deck I saw did great on the deck, but they forgot to apply the 4X to large portions of the deck railing.
 Especially between the rails.
-It made an otherwise fantastic looking deck look sloppy, unfinished, and like a lot of work needed to be done to fix it.
+That made an otherwise fantastic looking deck look sloppy, unfinished, and like a lot of work needed to be done to fix it.
+Oops again.

 Let’s go over a few of them, shall we?